 Anni weaved her way through the busied office of the Daily Prophet’s building in Diagon Alley, right past Gringotts and within walking distance of Weasley Wizard Wheezes.
 She had her column for the Chudley Cannon’s win over Puddlemere written up, clutched tightly in her arms, and was bringing it to her boss to check over before putting it in tomorrow morning’s issue.

-Approaching the framed door of Mr. Pensky’s office, Anni knocked a few times and heard a muffled ‘come in’ before entering the office.
+Approaching the framed door of Mr. Pensky’s, her boss’, office, Anni knocked a few times and heard a muffled ‘come in’ before entering the office.

 Portraits and papers were displayed neatly against the walls.
 A large desk sat in the center of the office, where an elderly man sat, perched over his paperwork, half-moon spectacles resting on the bridge of his long, thin nose.
 He looked up with dying hazel eyes.